benjaminadk/bvgsoftware/_posts/svg-icon-with-no-artistic-ability.md

   picture: '/assets/blog/authors/bvg.jpg'
 ---

-Are you sick of the icons you have been using in your projects lately?
+Are you sick of the same old icons you have been using in your projects lately?
 Do you lack the artistic ability to draw a stick figure?
 If you answered yes (or no), please continue reading.

+## My SVG Issue

 Since I began building things with JavaScript I have been using essentially the same icon set over and over.
 I often work with [React](https://reactjs.org/) and [Styled Components](https://www.styled-components.com/) so my go-to icon library has been [Styled Icons](https://styled-icons.js.org/).
 Styled Icons contains the same familiar icon sets we have probably all used at some point: Font Awesome, Material Design, Boxicons, etc. Even though there are thousands of choices and all of these icon collections are great in their own right, I got to the point where I couldn't find the right icons for my use cases and all my projects sort of looked the same.
 I thought creating my own icon set was way out of reach due to my complete lack of artistic talent.
 Turns out I was wrong.